cheminfo/spectrum-generator/README.md

 [![build status][ci-image]][ci-url]
 [![npm download][download-image]][download-url]

-Generate a spectrum from discrete peaks.
+Generates a spectrum from discrete peaks.
+The shape of the peaks can be customised.

+In order to increase the speed a `shape` is first generated and then the peaks in the final spectrum are resulting from sampling the `shape`.
+A `shape` will therefore be generated with much more points (typically fwhm:1000).

 ## Installation